arangodb/docs/3.10/administration-dc2dc.md

 {% include hint-ee.md feature="Datacenter to datacenter replication" %}

-This section includes information related to the administration of the _datacenter to datacenter replication_.
+This section includes information related to the synchronization process of the _datacenter to datacenter replication_.

 ## Starting synchronization